patrickmt/mdloader/README.md

 ## Troubleshooting

-Linux: User may need to be added to group dialout to access programming port
+**Linux**: User may need to be added to group dialout to access programming port